The transfer portal has taken Houston, Baylor, Gonzaga and UCLA to the Final Four

 “Thirty years ago, people that didn’t know what they didn’t know turned their nose up at transfers,” Sampson said.
 “They thought something was wrong with them.
 It shows you how little they knew, though.
 Now, if you’re not taking transfers, you’re behind.”

-After Sampson led his group to Houston’s first Final Four since 1984, an Elite Eight matchup began at Lucas Oil Stadium on the other side of a curtain.
-In that game, another team from Texas with a handful of transfers helped guide top-seeded Baylor to the win.
-MaCio Teague, formerly of UNC-Asheville, hit a game-sealing pair of three-pointers late in the second half.
-Teammate Davion Mitchell, who used to play for Auburn, has served as the Bears’ defensive stopper all season.
-They led Baylor to its first Final Four since 1950, and they did so by beating an Arkansas team Sampson referred to as “Transfer U” earlier in the tournament.
-These players — Mitchell and Teague, Grimes and Gorham — are no longer outliers.
+After Sampson led his group to Houston’s first Final Four since 1984, another Elite Eight matchup began at Lucas Oil Stadium on the other side of a curtain.
+In that game, another team from Texas with a handful of transfers — top-seeded Baylor — moved on, too.
+MaCio Teague, formerly of UNC Asheville, hit a pair of pivotal three-pointers late in the second half.
+Davion Mitchell, who used to play for Auburn, has been the Bears’ defensive stopper all season.
+They led Baylor to its first Final Four since 1950, and they did so by beating an Arkansas team that Sampson had referred to as “Transfer U” earlier in the tournament.
+These players — Teague and Mitchell; Grimes, Gorham and Jarreau — are no longer outliers.

-In this weekend’s Final Four, eight of the 20 projected starters from Gonzaga, Baylor, Houston and UCLA will be transfers.
-With more than 1,000 men’s players reportedly already in the transfer portal this offseason, these Final Four squads are perhaps a glimpse into what future college rosters will look like.
+In Saturday’s Final Four matchups, eight of the 20 projected starters from Gonzaga, Baylor, Houston and UCLA will be transfers.
+With more than 1,000 players reportedly already in the transfer portal this year, these Final Four squads are perhaps a glimpse of what future college rosters will look like.

-From 2011 to 2015, the men’s Final Four never featured more than one transfer starter.
+From 2011 to 2015, the Final Four never featured more than one transfer starter.
 That total gradually grew in recent seasons, with five in 2018.
-That season, each national semifinalist had at least one transfer who started, and Loyola-Chicago, the Cinderella team of the tournament, had two.
+That season, each national semifinalist had at least one transfer who started, and Loyola Chicago, the Cinderella team of the tournament, had two.
 Now, with transferring becoming more common and all players granted immediately eligibility this season because of the pandemic, that number has surged.
-The NCAA is expected to soon approve a rule change that allows all players to transfer once without sitting out for a year, as they were previously required to, and the effects the transfer boom won’t be fully apparent until future seasons.
+The NCAA is expected to soon approve a rule change that allows all players to transfer once without sitting out for a year, as they were previously required to, meaning the effects of the transfer boom won’t be fully apparent until future seasons.

 “It’s been a long time since anybody’s gone on the road recruiting,” Sampson said.
 “Transfer portal is like a menu.
 You’ve got appetizers and desserts.
 You’ve got your entrees.
 You kind of just say, ‘What do you need?’
 It’s like one-stop shopping looking at that transfer portal.”